Chao-Xi/JacobTechBlog/saa_test/5S3/README.md

 #### Gateway Virtual Tape Library (VTL)

-**Used for backup and uses popular backup applications like by NetBackup, Backup Exec, Veam etc.**
+**You can have a limitless collection of virtual tapes.
+Used for backup and uses popular backup applications like by NetBackup, Backup Exec, Veam etc.**

 ### S3 Import and Export